YikaiLL/GetDelft2StayStudio/README.md

 selenium and webdriver need to installed in advance.
 Some other fileds like name, stree address should use Chrome auto filling function.

-Good luck with geting the house.
+Good luck with getting the studio.